getify/Functional-Light-JS/ch5.md

 Boolean( y ) === Boolean( Boolean( y ) );			// true
 ```

-Earlier in the text, we explored a common FP tool that fulfills this form of idempotency:
+Earlier in the text, we explored a common FP tool that fulfills this form of idempotence:

 ```js
 identity( 3 ) === identity( identity( 3 ) );	// true